Powerlearnproject/se-assignment-day-2-git-and-github-galaxymarque/README.md

 -creating a centralized platform to log, prioritize, assign, and monitor the status of problems or required actions, ensuring transparency and accountability throughout the development process.

+   *Jira
+Widely used for managing software development issues, with features like custom workflows, issue linking, and reporting capabilities.
+    *Asana
+Great for managing project tasks and issues, offering a user-friendly interface and collaboration features.
+    *Trello
+Visual Kanban-style board for managing issues, allowing for easy drag-and-drop updates and status tracking.
+   *Microsoft Teams
+Integrated with other Microsoft Office applications, providing a platform for communication, file sharing, and issue tracking within a familiar environment.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?